 Where the disciplinary action is against an individual other than an SMF holder, the FCA requires firms to notify annually through RegData using REP008.
-It is anticipated that the Firm will need to submit this report each October for the period 1 September to 31 August.
+The Firm is required to submit this return within 2 months of the end of the reporting period, which is 1 September to 31 August.